kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

   (and improve Conditions to provide similar or even a better info as a replacement).
 - K8s resources do not have a concept similar to "terminal feature" existing in Cluster API resources, and users approaching the project are struggling with this idea; in some cases also provider's implementers are struggling with it.
-  Accordingly, Cluster API resources are dropping `FailureReason` and `FailureMessage` fields (terminal failures should be surfaced using conditions, like any other error/warning/message)
+  Accordingly, Cluster API resources are dropping `FailureReason` and `FailureMessage` fields.
+  Like in K8s objects, terminal failures should be surfaced using conditions, with a well documented type/reason representing a "terminal failure"; it is up to a consumers to treat them accordingly.
-- Bubble up more information about both CP and worker Machines to the Cluster level.
+- Bubble up more information about Machines to the owner resource (control plane, MachineSet, MachineDeployment, MachinePool) and then to the Cluster.

 Some other changes requires a little bit more context, which is provided in following paragraphs: